maxbutevil/learn-rust/recursion/00-intro.md

 ### even_count()

-Here's one last intimidating example, in which we use recursion to iterate over a vector:
+Here's one last intimidating example, in which we use recursion to iterate over a vector, and count how many even numbers it contains.

 ```c++